wibosco/CodingChallenges/README.md

 | "Merge", "Intervals", "Neighbors" | `sort` |
 | "Rotate by k" | `(i + k) % array.count` |

+**When unable to spot a pattern, stop and write out the steps involved in the given example - work the problem without code.**

 ## Need to...
 Tips

 | Need to... | Technique | Example |